-"Business journalism and the business of journalism deserve much more of our attention these days," said Charles Bierbauer, dean of the College of Information and Communications.
+"Business journalism and the business of journalism deserve much more of our attention these days," said Charles Bierbauer, former dean of the College of Information and Communications.
 "It's terrific when one of our alumni recognizes that need, as Ken Baldwin has, and provides the resources to do something about it."

 Journalism success with Columbia roots

 Baldwin's Columbia roots are linked to the University of South Carolina.
 He lived on Greene Street near campus and attended University High School on Sumter Street, now the site of Wardlaw College (College of Education).
 He graduated from University High in 1943, at age 17, and enlisted in the Army Air Corps in the hope of becoming a pilot during World War II.
 He was called up at 18, but the war ended before he could train.